JcarlosCabello1991/react-ecommerce-react-ts/README.md

 # React Ecommerce wtih TypeScript and styled components
--Organization and Highlights
+-Organization and Highlights</br>
--Technologies used in the project
+-Technologies used in the project</br>

+## Steps to run the ecommerce, show products and use all functionallities
+-execute npm install react-scripts --save</br>
+-execute npm run server(in package json it will run on port 5000)</br>
+-execute npm run start(will run on port 3000)</br>

 ## Organization of Ecommerce and Things to Highlight